Mercateo/sb-status/README.md

 ### Usage

-sb-status [-vtah] pid
+sb-status [-vbotah] pid

   Sequential arguments:
     pid
         Process ID of the Boot application you want to grab the Status/Version from

   Optional arguments:

     --verbose                         -v
         Create verbose output for debugging

+    --block                           -b
+        Use blocking mode

+    --timeout=val                     -o
+        Timeout when using blocking mode  value is an integer.

     --toolsJar=val                    -t
-        Optional path to tools.jar - if unset, sb-status tries to find it
+        Optional path to tools.jar – if unset, sb-status tries to find it

     --alternativeVersionAttribute=val -a
         Name of the alternative Manifest-Attribute to use as Version, if it is set and non null - Defaults to 'Implementation-Version'

     --help                            -h This help

 ### TODO